JuliaLang/julia/doc/src/manual/multi-threading.md

 (`--threads=auto`), where `auto` tries to infer a useful default number of threads to use (see [Command-line Options](@ref command-line-interface) for more details).

-!!! compat "Julia 1.5"
-    The `-t`/`--threads` command line argument requires at least Julia 1.5.
-    In older versions you must use the environment variable instead.

 !!! compat "Julia 1.7"
     Using `auto` as value of the environment variable `JULIA_NUM_THREADS` requires at least Julia 1.7.
     In older versions, this value is ignored.